Golf Club Distances: How far does each golf club hit the ball?

 The 2-iron, the longest of the long irons, can reach distances of around 180 yards for men, and 135 yards for women.

-Mid irons (5, 6, 7)
+MID IRONS (5, 6, 7)

 Some of the more commonly-used irons, mid irons offer more loft than long irons and are designed for middle-length shots off the fairway.